Blender Crepes with Lemon Greek Yogurt

-These delicate honey-sweetened blender crepes are served with 4-ingredient greek yogurt lemon filling.
+These delicate honey-sweetened blender crepes are served with a 4-ingredient lemon greek yogurt filling.

 Love lemon flavor?
 Try our Lemon Poppy Seed Cake.
 It’s a real treat!